robinvenables/villadetara.com/content/posts/turning-up-the-heat.md

 tags: ["heating","home"]
 ---

 Crete is warm, very hot in the summer but it can be very cold in the winter - they don't call them the White Mountains for nothing!
 Although the pipework is in place for a boiler and radiators, there is no heating in the house.
 As we are planning to live here all year round something needed to be done.
-Which is why I was in Crete, in August, watching the guys from VapoTherm in Vamos knock out the old, inefficient fireplace and install a brand-new wood-burner.
+Which is why I was in Crete, in August, watching the guys from YdroTherm in Vamos knock out the old, inefficient fireplace and install a brand-new wood-burner.

 ![Wood Burner](/images/wood-burner.jpeg)